LMS147/FinTrack_Pro/README.md

 # FinTrack Pro

 FinTrack Pro is a personal finance management application for Android designed to help users track their expenses, manage budgets, and visualize their spending habits.
-The app supports multi-user authentication with strict data isolation, ensuring each user's financial information remains private.
+The app supports multi-user authentication with strict data isolation and includes innovative features like Shared Wallets for collaborative expense tracking.

 ## Features

 - **User Authentication**: Secure login and registration system with password hashing.
 - **Multi-User Support**: Multiple users can use the app on the same device without seeing each other's data.
-- **Dashboard**: A quick overview of total balance, income, and recent transactions.
+- **Dashboard**: A quick overview of total balance, income, and recent transactions, automatically converted to your preferred currency.
 - **Expense Tracking**: Add and manage transactions with categories, dates, and descriptions.
+- **Shared Wallets**: Create or join collaborative wallets to track shared expenses with other users via invite codes.
+- **Currency Conversion**: Support for multiple currencies (ZAR, USD, EUR, etc.) with real-time conversion for balances and reports.
 - **Receipt Attachments**: Capture or select photos of receipts to attach to expenses.
 - **Budget Management**: Set monthly spending goals and monitor progress with real-time progress bars.
 - **Visual Reports**: View a breakdown of spending by category using interactive pie charts.
-- **Profile Management**: Customize display name, email, and default currency (ZAR, USD, EUR).
+- **Profile Management**: Customize display name, email, and preferred currency (Default: ZAR).

 ## Getting Started